openhealthcare/opal/doc/docs/reference/episode_categories.md

 ## InpatientEpisode

-This is the default EpisodeCategory imlpementation - applications started with Opal's scaffolding scripts will use this as the `OpalApplication.default_episode_category`.
+This is the default EpisodeCategory implementation - applications started with Opal's scaffolding scripts will use this as the `OpalApplication.default_episode_category`.

-It sets the detail template to `detail/inpatient.html`
+It can be found in `episode_categories.py` and has the detail template `detail/inpatient.html`